adityaarun2/model-building/README.md

 Since the `calories` data has such a wide range and tends to be in the hundreds if not thousands, we will apply `StandardScaler()` in order to standardize the data.
 Moreover, we will apply `Binarizer()` to the `protein (PDV)` column because it will be helpful to determine how much protein can be considered a significant amount.
 For the threshold of our `Binarizer()`, we will determine the optimal value using `GridSearchCV`.

-### Tuning the model
+### Tuning the Model
 In order to optimize our model, we will utilize `GridSearchCV` in order to find the best combinations of hyperparameters.
 Specifically, we will be searching for the optimal `threshold` parameter value for the `Binarizer()` transformer since we are unsure what a good cutoff is.
 This is a great way to tune our model and maximize performance in a concise manner.

 Based on the `GridSearch`, the optimal threshold for our `Binarizer()` is 30.
 This means that any values above 30 will be set to 1 and the rest will be set to 0.
 Now that we have the optimal threshold for our `Binarizer()`, we can create our Pipeline once again and evaluate the performance with $R^2$.

 ### Model Performance
 The model chosen is a regression model, which predicts recipe ratings based on features such as `calories` and `total_fat (PDV)`.
 The dataset was split into training and testing sets and the data was standardized using `StdScaler` for the calories column. `Binarizer` was applied to the saturated fat column with the threshold value determined by `GridSearchCV`.

 The hyperparameter tuned was the threshold value for the Binarizer() transformer.
 The method used to select hyperparameters was `GridSearchCV`.
 This method exhaustively searches through a specified parameter grid, fitting the estimator for each combination of parameters and returns the best combination.
 The performance of the Final Model was evaluated using RMSE, and the best performing hyperparameters were selected based on the lowest RMSE value.

 The $R^2$ of our final model is `0.0003677010479545828`.
 This is a clear improvement over our baseline model which had a negative $R^2$.
 Undoubtedly, the addition of the new features `calories` and `protein` were critical to the improvement in performance of our Linear Regression model.
 We believe this is because these are important factors people consider when rating recipes.
 They are important indicators of the nutritional value and overall healthiness of a recipe.
 For instance, a recipe with a low calorie coutn and high protein content is considered a healthy meal.
 These are aspects everyone takes into consideration when rating a recipe.

-The Final Model's performance was an improvement over the Baseline Model's performance as it included additional features such as calories and total fat.
+The final model's performance was an improvement over the Baseline Model's performance as it included additional features such as calories and total fat.
 The addition of these features helped the model better predict recipe ratings, leading to a more accurate and comprehensive model.